 International partnerships and exchanges are often developed through faculty members interacting informally with their colleagues abroad.
 Partnerships can also include collaborative activities with universities, foreign governments, NGOs, and U.S. government agencies.

-If you are interested in formalizing a partnership, or have been approached by another institution, we will work with you to determine if written agreements are required please review UK’s Policy and Procedures for Developing, Maintaining, and Evaluating Consortial and Contractual Agreements for International Educational Programs and Courses, please download the document below.
+If you are interested in formalizing a partnership, or have been approached by another institution, we will work with you to determine if written agreements are required.
+For more detailed information please review UK’s Policy and Procedures for Developing, Maintaining, and Evaluating Consortial and Contractual Agreements for International Educational Programs and Courses.

 There are five kinds of agreements covered in the Policy and Procedures: